IraShy/book-compass/README.md

 # Book Compass Backend

-> ⚠️ **Work in Progress** - This project is currently under active development.
-Features are incomplete and may not function as expected.
-Please check back later for a stable release.
+> **Work in progress** - Core features are functional but the project is actively being developed and enhanced.

-A RESTful API for book discovery and review management, built with Node.js and deployed on Render.
+A RESTful API for personalised book recommendations powered by AI.
+Users can manage their book reviews and receive book suggestions based on their reading preferences.

+## Features

+- **User Authentication** - Secure JWT-based registration and login
+- **Book Management** - Search and add books via Google Books API
+- **Review System** - Create, read, update, and delete book reviews
+- **AI Recommendations** - Get personalised book suggestions using Google Gemini AI
+- **Private Experience** - Each user's reviews and recommendations are completely isolated

 ## Table of Contents